compendio/goldbug-manual/README.md

 The echo accounts work as follows:

 Binding endpoints are responsible for defining the account information.
 During the creation process for an account, this can be defined for one-time use (one-time account or one-time use).
 Account name and also the passphrase for the account require at least 32 bytes of characters.
-A long password is required.
+So a long password is required.

 After a network connection has been established, the binding endpoint informs the requesting node with a request for authentication.
 The binding endpoint will drop the connection if the peer has not identified within a fifteen second time window.

 After the request for authentication has been received, the peer responds to the binding endpoint.
 The peer then transmits the following information: HHash Key (Salt / Time) // Salt, where the hash key is a concise summary of the account name and also the account password.

 Currently, the SHA-512 hash algorithm is used to generate this hash result.
 The time variable has a resolution of a few minutes.
 The peer retains the value for the cryptographic salt.

 The binding endpoint receives the information of the peer.
 Consequently, this then processes HHash Key (Salt // Time) for all accounts he has set up.
-If the endpoint can not identify an account, it will wait one minute and perform another search.
+If the endpoint cannot identify an account, it will wait one minute and perform another search.
 If an account matching this hash key was found, the binding endpoint creates a message similar to the one the peer created in the previous step and sends the information to the peer.
 The authenticated information is stored.
 After a period of about 120 seconds, the information is deleted again.

 The peer receives the information of the binding endpoint and performs a similar validation process, this time including the analysis of the cryptographic salt value of the binding endpoint.
-The two salt values ​​must then be clearly consistent.
+The two salt values must then be clearly consistent.
 The peer will drop the connection if the endpoint has not identified itself within a fifteen-second time window.

 It should be noted, by the way, that the account system can be further developed by including a key for encryption.
 The additional key then allows even more precise time windows to be defined.

-If SSL / TLS is not available during this negotiation, the protocol may become vulnerable as follows: An intermediate station may record the values ​​from the third step and consequently send to the binding endpoint.
+If SSL/TLS is not available during this negotiation, the protocol may become vulnerable as follows: An intermediate station may record the values from the third step and consequently send to the binding endpoint.

 Then, the binding endpoint could also grant access to the account to an unknown connection.
-The recording device could then grab the response of the binding endpoint, that is, the values ​​of the fourth step, and forward the information to the peer.
+The recording device could then grab the response of the binding endpoint, that is, the values of the fourth step, and forward the information to the peer.
 If the account information or password is then accurately maintained, the peer would then accept the response from this new binding endpoint.
 That's why, as always, it's about protecting passwords.

-In GoldBug, therefore, a server account - if it is specified to be dedicated - therefore requires a password equal to the length of an AES-256: this is a pass phrase of 32 characters.
+In GoldBug, therefore, a server account - if it is specified to be dedicated - therefore requires a password equal to the length of an AES-256: this is a passphrase of 32 characters.

 Figure: Account Passwords